-Oglethorpe University Policy on Hazing (from 2014-2016 Bulletin)
+Oglethorpe University Policy on Hazing (from 2019-2020 Bulletin)

-11.2.4.
+12.2.4.
 Policy on Hazing

-Oglethorpe University does not permit the hazing of a student as a requirement for membership or participation in any student organization, athletic team, Greek chapter, colony, club or group.
-Hazing is not consistent with the mission of the University and is in opposition to the founding principles of fraternal organizations.
-The University will not tolerate hazing in any form.
+Oglethorpe University prohibits hazing of any kind, and specifically any hazing of a student as a requirement for membership or participation in any student organization, athletic team, Greek chapter, colony, club or group.
+Hazing is not consistent with the mission of the University and is in opposition to the founding principles of all organizations.
+The University will protect the members of the community from hazing and uphold all federal and state laws that regulate or prohibit these behaviors.
+Violations will be brought to the student conduct process and local law enforcement.